 - calling 0800 182 2222

-- if you're filling in the paper form, ticking the box on page 5 that says you'd like to be someone's appointee
+- if you're filling in the paper form, ticking the box on the paper form that says you'd like to be someone's appointee

 You cannot apply to become someone's appointee online.